Turkish for Tourists: Basic Turkish Words & Phrases for a Great Trip

 When I first moved to Istanbul, Turkey, honestly it was a bit overwhelming.
 I wished I had learned some Turkish before I moved.

 As English speakers, I sometimes feel we are quite lazy in some areas and hard-working in others.
-Languages is one of those lazy areas.
+Languages are one of those lazy areas.

 Cultures and people around the world are working to learn English, yet we, at large, only know English.